|

 pipe) to lengthen the tool to undo nuts.
 I now have a a tool

-that has an integrated lengthening piece.
+that has an integrated lengthening piece. (never use the

 - Some tyres (often winter, some summer too) have a forward